Tillered Docs

 • Both agents were bootstrapped with the same license file

-• Check license IDs: arctic license show on both agents
+• Check license status on both agents: arctic license status

 The peer is already in the cluster.
 This can happen if: